TeHikuMedia/Kaitiakitanga-License/kaituhi.md

 The Kaitiakitanga License is a work in progress.
 It's a living license.
 It will evolve as we see fit.
 We hope to develop a license that is an international example for indigenous people's retention of mana over data and other intellectual property in a Western construct.

-## Kaitiakitanga of API Tools ##
+## Kaitiakitanga of Data Uploaded to Kaituhi ##

-  1. The kaitiakitanga of this API remains with Te Reo Irirangi o Te Hiku o Te Ika.
+  1. The kaitiakitanga of all data in Kaituhi remains with the respective kaitiaki that uploaded that data.
-  2. You may not use this API tool for:
-      - Surveillance
-      - Tracking
-      - Discrimination
-      - Persecution
-      - Unfairness
-      - Building Māori corpora
-      - Mining Māori data
-      - Anything that is inconsistent with the [Māori Data Soveriengty Principles](https://www.temanararaunga.maori.nz/s/TMR-Maori-Data-Sovereignty-Principles-Oct-2018.pdf) developed by [Te Mana Raraunga](https://www.temanararaunga.maori.nz/).
+  2. Each kaitiaki may make data available to others within their Organization or "Workspace" as deemed suitable by the tikanga associated with that data.

-## Kaitiakitanga of Data Processed by Tools ##
+## Kaitiakitanga of Data Processed ##
+Kaituhi uses the Papa Reo API, which processes your data to enable features such as speech recognition and language detection.
+The Papa Reo API has its own [Kaitikitanga License](https://github.com/TeHikuMedia/Kaitiakitanga-License/blob/tumu/papareo_api.md) which is upheled by Kaituhi.
+In general,

-  1. The kaitiakitanga of all data processed remains with the respective kaitiaki that submitted that data to the API.
+  1. The kaitiakitanga of all data processed remains with the respective kaitiaki that submitted that data.
-  2. Each kaitiaki may make data available to improve our API services as deemed suitable by the tikanga associated with that data.
+  2. Each kaitiaki may make data available to improve the Papa Reo API services as deemed suitable by the tikanga associated with that data.

 ## Learn More